ge8/DoCaaS/README.md

 # DoCaaS
 Deck of Cards as a Service

-## Machine requirements for docaas-react:
+## Machine requirements for docaas-react: (Review which one is installing globally or inside project)
 ```shell
 npm install ajv
 npm install --save reactstrap react react-dom